Find The Graph Of The Inequality

 Conclusion

 Mastering the technique of finding the graph of an inequality is a critical step in your mathematical journey.
 By understanding the principles of inequalities, mastering the graphing techniques for both linear and nonlinear inequalities, and avoiding common mistakes, you can confidently tackle a wide range of problems.
-Remember to practice consistently and visualize the concepts to solidify your understanding.
+Because of that, remember to practice consistently and visualize the concepts to solidify your understanding.
 The ability to represent inequalities graphically provides a powerful tool for problem-solving and decision-making in various fields, making it a valuable skill to acquire.